 Mr. Preucil regularly performs chamber music, as a guest soloist with other orchestras, and at summer music festivals.
 His North American festival performances have included Santa Fe, Sarasota, Seattle, and Sitka, with international appearances in France, Germany, and Switzerland.
 Each summer, he serves as concertmaster and violin soloist with the Mainly Mozart Festival Orchestra in San Diego.
 Mr. Preucil also continues to perform as a member of the Lanier Trio, whose recording of the complete Dvořák piano trios was honored as one of Time magazine’s top 10 compact discs at the time of its release.
 The Lanier Trio has also recorded the trios of Mendelssohn and Paulus for Gasparo Records.

-Actively involved as an educator, Mr. Preucil serves as Distinguished Professor of Violin at the Cleveland Institute of Music and at Furman University.
+As an educator, Mr. Preucil for many years served as Distinguished Professor of Violin at the Cleveland Institute of Music and teaches at Furman University.
 He previously taught at the Eastman School of Music and at the University of Georgia.